 - Concrete composition: concrete composition of each product is taken from Austral Masonry's internal operating systems and is considered of high quality. - Production waste: production waste tonnage is measured at the plant and an average production waste percentage has been incorporated across all products into the environmental profiles. - Transport of raw materials to the plant: transport modes for raw materials where data was not provided has been estimated.
-This has no material impact on the LCA results. - Cement data: the cement data have been taken from our supplier's EPD (S-P-07448, EPD International).
-A minor discrepancy between ADPF and PENRT results in Jandakot is due to this discrepancy coming through the cement data. - Admixtures: Austral Masonry has provided information on which admixtures they use for their concrete block masonry products.
-Due to lack of detail regarding admixture constituents and production data, European EPDs for admixtures (EFCA 2021, EFCA 2023) have been used. - Oxides: Austral Masonry uses various iron oxides to colour concrete masonry.
-These have been modelled these using iron ore production. - Washed sand: Some of the sand supplied to Austral Masonry is double washed or triple washed sand.
+This has no material impact on the LCA results. - Cement data: the cement data have been taken from our supplier's EPD (S-P-07448, EPD International). - Admixtures: Austral Masonry has provided information on which admixtures they use for their concrete paver products.
+Due to lack of detail regarding admixture constituents and production data, European EPDs for admixtures (EFCA 2021, EFCA 2023) have been used. - Oxides: Austral Masonry uses various iron oxides to colour concrete pavers.
+We have modelled these using iron ore production. - Washed sand: Some of the sand supplied to Austral Masonry is double washed or triple washed sand.
 AusLCI data for natural sand production has been used and it has been assumed that the electricity used in the sand production process doubles or triples for double washed sand and triple washed sand, respectively.
 We assumed that washing water is recycled and have not adjusted water use data.